-Windows updates are released as packages with the MSU or CAB extensions.
-If Windows Update service is not working (or specifically disabled), you can manually download and install the necessary cumulative or security updates for your system.
-In this article we’ll show how to download and offline install updates in the MSU or CAB file formats in Windows 10.
+Windows updates are released as packages with the MSU or CAB file extensions.
+If the Windows Update service is not working (or disabled), you can manually download and install the necessary cumulative or security updates for your system.
+In this article, we’ll show how to download and offline install Windows updates in MSU or CAB formats.

-Initially, Microsoft released security updates and patches in the CAB (Windows cabinet) file format.
-This is how your computer receives updates from Microsoft update servers or a local WSUS server.
-To make manual distribution of separate updates using Microsoft Update Catalog more convenient, these CAB files are packed in a special MSU format (Microsoft Update Standalone Installer Package).
+Microsoft released security updates and patches in the CAB (Windows cabinet) file format.
+This is the format in which your computer receives updates from Microsoft update servers or the local WSUS server.
+To make the manual distribution of separate updates using Microsoft Update Catalog more convenient, these CAB files are packaged in a special MSU format (Microsoft Update Standalone Installer Package).

-You can download MSU Windows updates files (sometimes also CAB files) or files for other Microsoft products from Microsoft Update Catalog (https://www.catalog.update.microsoft.com/).
+You can download MSU Windows updates files (and sometimes CAB files) or files for other Microsoft products from Microsoft Update Catalog (https://www.catalog.update.microsoft.com/).
 Go to Microsoft Update Catalog, find and download the update you need.
-For example, I want to install an Adobe Flash Player security update for Windows 10 Version 21H2 for x64-based Systems (KB5014032).
+For example, I want to install the 2022-05 Servicing Stack Update for Windows 10 Version 21H2 for x64-based Systems (KB5014032).
 Click the Download button.

 To start the installation of a Windows update package, just double-click the MSU file you have downloaded.
 If the update is applicable to this computer, a Windows Update Standalone Installer window will open, where you will be prompted to confirm the update installation.

-You can also install an MSU update package using wusa.exe in the command prompt.
+You can also install the MSU update package from the command line using the wusa.exe tool.

-To install the update in a silent mode (a user won’t see any pop-up windows) with a later restart, open the command prompt as administrator and run the following command:
+To install the update in a silent mode (a user won’t see any pop-up windows) with a delayed restart, open the command prompt as administrator and run the following command:

-Or in the Setup event log, find an entry with the Event ID 2 from the source WUSA and the following message:
+Or you can find an entry with Event ID 2 from the WUSA source in the Event Viewer -> Windows Logs -> Setup: